juji-io/site/blog/where-is-artificial-intelligence-ai-how-to-make-a-chatbot-smart.md

 ![ The chat continues to ensure  the completion of task.](/assets/uploads/fig6-3.png "Figure 6.
 A chatbot handles user interruption while helping the user order a pizza.")

-In all the examples above (Figure 2, Figures 5-6), the chatbots were able to handle user interruptions properly while moving the conversation forward--the invisible AI in these chatbots did the work naturally.
-In contrast, the chatbot shown on the left of Figure 4 was not able to handle a user's interruption ("what's yours"), which also hurt the task completion (i.e., in this case, the chatbot failed to get the user's name).
+In all the examples above (Figure 2, Figures 5-6), the Juji chatbots were able to handle user interruptions properly while moving the conversation forward.
+Behind the scene, the AI in these chatbots worked in stealth to make the transitions and manage the flow changes.
+Because the conversation flowed so naturally, no wonder the customers didn't realize what's working behind the scene and asked "Where's the AI"!

+In contrast, the chatbot shown on the left of Figure 4 was not able to handle a user's interruption ("what's yours"), which also hinders the task completion (i.e., in this case, the chatbot failed to get the user's name).

-Even if a chatbot is made for a seemly simple task, it needs the smart to ensure task completion.
-Recalling the person who told me that he did not need an AI chatbot, I asked him what he wants his chatbot to do.
+No matter how simple a task is, a chatbot often needs such smart to ensure task completion.
+Recall a person who told me that he did not need an AI chatbot.
+I asked him what he wants his chatbot to do.
 He said "*I just want a simple chatbot to gather some data from my study participants*".
-I then asked him whether he'd care about the quality of data gathered in the following scenario:
+I then asked him whether he cares about the quality of data gathered.
+Just imagine this scenario:

 Chatbot: *How did you like our product?*

 Participant: *I don't know*.

-Instead of taking the participant's input, a smart (AI) chatbot would recognize the user's input and respond by encouraging the participant to give some input.
-Now what if the participant responded with "What aspects do you like to hear"?
+Instead of taking the participant's input, a smart (AI) chatbot would recognize the inadequate input and respond by encouraging the participant to give more meaningful input.
+Alone the same line, what if the participant responded with one of the following expressions:

+  * What aspects do you like to hear?

+  * I haven't used the product long enough to have an opinion

+  * Why do you want to know?

 How should the chatbot manage the conversation?

 As you can imagine, user behavior is highly diverse and unpredictable, which can drive a conversation into numerous directions.
 To balance the delivery of a great user experience and fulfillment of conversation goals, a chatbot must have the smart to manage a conversation flow properly.
 On the other hand, a chatbot without such smart will have a hard time to complete any tasks, let alone satisfy its users.